-The prestigious Concours Mondial de Bruxelles 2016 was recently held in Plovdiv, the second largest city in Bulgaria.
-Wines from Bulgaria set a record with 109 medals out of 256 samples reaching a benchmark of a 42,6% success rate.
+In 2016, the prestigious Concours Mondial de Bruxelles was held in Plovdiv, the second largest city in Bulgaria.
+That year, wines from Bulgaria set a record with 109 medals out of 256 samples reaching a benchmark of a 42.6% success rate.

-Furthermore, an impressive 45% of the awards for Bulgaria were gold medals – a precedent in the over 20 year history of the Concours Mondial de Bruxelles.
+Furthermore, an impressive 45% of the awards for Bulgaria were gold medals – setting a new precedent in the over 20-year history of the Concours Mondial de Bruxelles.

 Did you know that Bulgaria is among the oldest wine producing areas in the world?